altajvirani/SnapWright/README.md

 In any TypeScript file:

 - Type `pfinst` and press Tab to create a PageFactory instance reference
-- Type `pfprop` and press Tab to create a POM property reference
+- Type `pfprop` and press Tab to create a Page Object property reference
-- Type `pomclass` and press Tab to create a new POM class template
+- Type `pageobjectclass` and press Tab to create a new Page Object class template

 ## Example